 The Global Digital Finance (GDF) has adapted the Wolfsberg Correspondent Banking Due Diligence Questionnaire to the VASP due diligence process, resulting in an industry-specific VASP-to-VASP due diligence questionnaire.
 If adopted by the industry as a standard, this questionnaire could facilitate this component of Travel Rule compliance.

-Notabene integrated the first version of the GDF Questionnaire.
-We will continually update the document as the GDF releases the final standard for VASP to VASP due diligence.
+This release integrates the first version of the GDF Questionnaire.
+We will continually update the document as the GDF releases the final standard.

 - Sign up for a free account